-- 29. For all other transport within Australia, the bacteriophages will be transported in accordance with the Regulator's Guidelines for the Transport, Storage and Disposal of GMOs (June 2011).
+29. For all other transport within Australia, the bacteriophages will be transported in accordance with the Regulator's Guidelines for the Transport, Storage and Disposal of GMOs.
 The GMOs will be contained within a primary sealed container which will be packed in a secondary airtight sealed unbreakable container.
-The secondary container will be labelled with the telephone number of the person to contact should the package be damaged or lost, and also to indicate that it contains GM microorganisms. - 30.
-The GMO will be directly imported and stored at WIMR.
-The GMO will be subsequently transported and stored for use in HITH. - 31.
-Doses will be made up by a pharmacist once a week and dispensed to either the ward nurses in-hospital or the HITH nurses. - 32.
-The doses will be made up in the pharmacy in a class II biological safety cabinet (BSC).
+The secondary container will be labelled with the telephone number of the person to contact should the package be damaged or lost, and also to indicate that it contains GM microorganisms.

+30. The GMO will be directly imported, stored and reconstituted at clinical sites.

+31. Doses will be made up by a pharmacist once a week and dispensed to either the ward nurses in-hospital or the HITH nurses.

+32. The doses will be made up in pharmacies of clinical sites in a class II biological safety cabinet (BSC).
 Each vial constitutes 10 doses of treatment, and these will be stored in the pharmacy or the ward.
 All vials and diluted doses will have a biohazard label attached and will be stored in a fridge with appropriate labelling.
-On the ward, doses may be stored in a fridge within the secured drug-storage room. - 33.
-At Westmead Hospital, the treating physicians, junior medical staff of the treating team, ward nursing staff, ward cleaning services staff, HITH nursing staff, pharmacy staff, infectious diseases physicians and microbiology laboratory staff will have access to the GM bacteriophages.
+On the ward, doses may be stored in a fridge within the secured drug-storage room.

+33. At clinical sites, the treating physicians, junior medical staff of the treating team, ward nursing staff, ward cleaning services staff, HITH nursing staff, pharmacy staff, infectious diseases physicians and microbiology laboratory staff will have access to the GM bacteriophages.
 The majority of dealings will be conducted by ward nursing staff and HITH nursing staff.
 Ward cleaning services staff will have access to the bacteriophages as part of the disposal of the bacteriophages in the clinical waste stream.